ncatlab/nlab-content/pages/1/4/6/1/1641/content.md

 +-- {: .num_remark}
 ###### Remark
 Another condition often considered traditional in the definition of topological concrete category is _uniqueness_ of initial lifts (this is done for instance in [ACC][acc]).
 This is tantamount to deciding that $U$ should be an [[amnestic functor]].
 A drawback (from an [[nPOV]]) is that this condition violates the [[evil|principle of equivalence]], and arguably doesn't add anything mathematically important.
 Thus, although it occurs in the literature, here we will consider it purely optional.
+(It is possible that some results recorded here about topological categories will depend on this assumption, but only 'evil' results could be affected.)
 =--

 The dual concept could be called a _cotopological category_.
 However, this is not actually anything new; $U\colon C \to D$ is topological if and only if $U^op\colon C^op \to D^op$ is.
 This is a [[categorification]] of the theorem that any complete [[semilattice]] is a [[complete lattice]].
 Thus, every topological category also has __final__ (not usually called _terminal_) or __[[strong structure|strong]]__ structures, each determined by a family of homomorphisms $f_i\colon U(S_i) \to X$ (a $U$-structured [[sink]] to $X$).